ncperdomo/FICORO_GNSS/README.md

 -  **`lnk_file_path` and `lnk_folder_path`**:

-    -  These paths relate to the VELROT 'link' file required for the alignment process with the Fortran code VELROT, distributted with GAMIT/GLOBK.
+    -  These paths relate to the VELROT 'link' file required for the alignment process with the Fortran code VELROT, distributed with GAMIT/GLOBK.
 The script ensures the link file exists, creating it if it doesn't.

 -  **`reference_vel_path`**: